 This 16th-century fresco by an unknown artist depicts a scene from Metamorphoses, better known as the Golden Ass—a rollicking novel whose barbed critique of the Roman Empire has lost none of its edge over the millennia.

-So this dude named Lucius fools around with magic and (check it out, yo!) turns himself into a donkey.
+So this dude named Lucius fools around with magic and (check it out!) turns himself into a donkey.
 As he wanders through the boondocks, he keeps hearing weird stories—a randy witch who transforms men into animals, thieves who try to sell a young bride to a brothel, a frog that jumps out of a dog’s mouth.
 Lucius finally turns back into a man, only to be completely duped by this goofy religious cult, which suckers Homeboy out of all the cash lining his sorry pockets.

 The author of this outlandish tale, written in the second century, is a disheveled street wiseman named Apuleius—a sort of second-century Bob Dylan.
 His wry barbs at the indolent Roman gentry are so well aimed that we can safely assume, even in the absence of photographs, that Apuleius had rock star charisma.

-Or at least that is, roughly speaking, the considered opinion of professor Sonia Sabnis [classics 2006–], an Apuleius scholar who earned her PhD from University of California, Berkeley.
+Or at least that is, roughly speaking, the considered opinion of Prof. Sonia Sabnis [classics 2006–], an Apuleius scholar who earned her PhD from University of California, Berkeley.
 As Sabnis sees it, Apuleius was writing when the fatted Roman Empire was, like today’s America, “highly stratified and obsessed with appearances and absurd spectacles.”
 Just as today’s Americans revel in celebrity gossip and reality TV shows like Biggest Loser, the Roman elite honed a blood thirst for gladiatorial games.
-Apuleius took a shank to their inflated egos, and Sabnis is following suit with her own sharp, iconoclastic critique.
+Apuleius took a shank to their inflated egos, and Prof. Sabnis is following suit with her own sharp, iconoclastic critique.